 Finally, our soils play a fundamental role in controlling climate change.
-Carbon sequestration is a naturally occurring process where carbon dioxide—a key greenhouse gas—is transferred from the atmosphere into the soil through crop residues and other organic solids.
+Carbon sequestration is a naturally occurring process where carbon dioxide—a key greenhouse gas (GHG)—is transferred from the atmosphere into the soil through crop residues and other organic solids.
 Carbon is a key ingredient in soil organic matter.
 Plants use sunlight energy and carbon dioxide from the atmosphere (together with water from the soil) to create organic compounds and plant materials.
 Soil organic matter is created by the natural recycling of the organic compounds in plants, animals, and microorganisms into the soil.
-This process of “sequestering” of carbon from the atmosphere locks it into the soil as soil organic matter, a highly stable form of carbon, where it can remain for centuries (as long as it remains undisturbed and best management practices are followed).
+This process of sequestering carbon from the atmosphere locks it into the soil as soil organic matter, a more stable form of carbon, where it can remain for centuries (as long as it remains undisturbed and best management practices are followed).

 TAKE POSITIVE ACTION

-Well-managed livestock grassland systems, such as those supported by AWA or Certified Grassfed by AGW, have a key role here in helping to maintain healthy soils.
+Well-managed livestock grassland systems, such as those encouraged and supported by AGW, have a key role in helping to maintain healthy soils.
 Researchers also say that well-managed grassfed cattle systems could capture more total GHGs than they emit, and play a significant role in mitigating climate change.
 The Food and Agriculture Organization states that “practices that sequester carbon in grasslands also tend to enhance resilience in the face of climate variability, and are likely to enhance longer-term adaptation to changing climates.”